-After consultation with local tribal, DNR and SNF staff in late 2011, 3 plots in each of 3 treatments types were selected to be flown as part of this survey.
+After consultation in 2011 with local tribal, DNR and SNF staff, 3 plots in each of 3 treatments types were selected to be flown as part of this survey.
 Treatment types were defined as wildfire, prescribed (Rx) fire, and broadly as timber management.
 Plots were selected for a variety of reasons, including geographic distribution, availability of previous years' survey data, percentage of a plot impacted by a treatment, and time since treatment or until a planned treatment.
 Descriptions of vegetative type and ages, ownership patterns, and harvest history for timber management plots were obtained from local DNR and SNF wildlife staff.
 Information on fire history, acres burned, and 1999 blowdown patterns was obtained from SNF geographic information system (GIS) layers.
-Moose locations in this report are overlaid on summer 2013 Farm Service Agency photos provided by Minnesota Geospatial Image Service.
+Moose locations in this report are overlaid on summer 2017 Farm Service Agency photos provided by Minnesota Geospatial Image Service.
 The intention is to fly each of the 9 habitat plots on an annual basis for an estimated 20 years to help minimize the influence of annual variation of observed moose, and to determine how moose response to a disturbance or treatment changes over time.
-When available, plot data from previous surveys back to 2005 are included in this report.
-Results prior to 2005 are not directly comparable to results in this report due to changes in plot design and survey techniques.
-The number and location of moose observed and the corrected estimate of moose numbers based on visibility bias are reported for each plot.
+When available, plot data from previous surveys back to 2004 are included in this report.
+Results prior to 2004 are not directly comparable to results in this report due to changes in plot design and survey techniques.
+The number and location of moose observed are reported for each plot.